Duality and Optimality of Auctions for Uniform Distributions: Proof of Optimality

 Based on this, for any $S\subseteq I^m$ we will denote by $\discube{S}$ the set of lattice points in $S$.

 Next, consider the subdomain $U_J$ where SJA sells exactly the items that are in $J\subseteq [m]$.
-For any one of these ``active'' coordinates $j\in J$ take $U_J$'s boundary at side $I_j$ of the unit-cube and ``inflate'' it to have a width of $k=1/(m+1)$.
+For any one of these ``active'' coordinates $j\in J$ take $U_J$'s boundary at side $I_j$ of the unit cube and ``inflate'' it to have a width of $k=1/(m+1)$.
 Formally, for all $J\subseteq [m]$ and $j\in J$ define

 $B_{J,j}$ is isomorphic to $(U_J)_{[m]\setminus\ssets{j}}\times[0,k]$.
 For any subset of items $J\subseteq[m]$ denote $B_J=\bigunion_{j\in J}B_{J,j}$ and $B=\bigunion_{J\subseteq[m]}B_J$ the entire external layer on all sides.